anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-recommendations/readme.md

   * Create a matrix of known user reviews.
   * Factor out a U (user attribute) matrix and an M (movie attribute) matrix from the known reviews.
   * Multiply the U and M matrices we found to get review scores for every user and every movie.
-  * Since we won't know what the values in teh matrices represent (drama/comedy etc.) the vectors are called Latent (hidden) vectors.
+  * Since we won't know what the values in the matrices represent (drama/comedy etc.), the vectors are called Latent (hidden) vectors.
-* After generating the movie rating matrix, we recommend the users movies with the highest ratings which they haven't watched yet.
+* After generating the movie rating matrix, we recommend to the users, the movies with the highest ratings, that they haven't watched yet.
 * If the a user rates a movie we recommend, we put the actual movie rating in and recalculate the matrix.
 * For finding the matrices, we have the **Matrix Factorization Problem**
   * It assumes that there's a large matrix of numbers.